borekb/player-fm-history/README.md

 It will produce `out.md`.

-4. If you want to commit the output, rename `out.md` to `player-fm-history.md` and commit it.
+When happy with the output, copy it to `player-fm-history.md` and commit.

 ## Dev tips

-- In `parse-history.ts`, use the `player-fm-history (single episode).html` file for quicker development.
 - Add `--watch` to the command above to re-run the script after each change.